Justajayy/Justajayy/README.md

 - 👋 Hi, I’m @Justajayy
-- 👀 I’m interested in designing
+- 👀 I’m interested in designing and development
-- 🌱 I’m currently learning...
+- 🌱 I’m currently learning GenAI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Frontend web development.
 - 📫 How to reach me instagram- @ajay_patil___

 <!---